From time to time, life is difficult.

 Reach out for help

 When a period of melancholy has lasted longer than a few weeks, make sure you seek some support.
 Start by letting the people closest to you know that you’re struggling.

 Take this online test to see how likely it is that you’re suffering from depression.
-Give Mindspot a call (it’s a free service) or make an appointment with your GP or other trusted practitioner to talk about your options.
+Reach out to Beyond Blue (it’s a free service) or make an appointment with your GP or other trusted practitioner to talk about your options.